flint-bot/sparky/README.md

 ## Features

 * Built in rate limiter and outbound queue that allows control over the number of parallel API calls and the minimum time between each call
-* Transparently handles 429 errors and re-queues the request
+* Transparently handles some (429, 500, 502) errors and re-queues the request
-* File Downloader
+* File processor for retrieving attachments from room
-* Event emitters tied to request, response, error, and retry operations
+* Event emitters tied to request, response, error, retry, and queue drops

 ## Installation